WikiEducationFoundation/wikidata-diff-analyzer/README.md

 ## Code of Conduct

-Everyone interacting in the Wikidata::Diff::Analyzer project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/wikidata-diff-analyzer/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the WikidataDiffAnalyzer project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/WikiEducationFoundation/wikidata-diff-analyzer/blob/master/CODE_OF_CONDUCT.md).